Workplace hip injuries can be very painful and limit your mobility.

 How much is your workers’ comp hip injury settlement worth?
 It depends on many factors.
 No two workers’ comp claims are alike, which is why you should contact an experienced attorney who can investigate your unique case and determine if a hip injury workers’ compensation amount is really fair.

 A work-related hip injury can be serious, costly and require months to heal.
-Contact the Atlanta injury attorneys at Gerber & Holder Attorneys At Law to learn more about your potential case and the intricacies of workers’ compensation in the state of Georgia.
+Contact the Atlanta injury attorneys at Gerber & Holder Workers’ Compensation Attorneys to learn more about your potential case and the intricacies of workers’ compensation in the state of Georgia.
 In many cases, timing is of the essence, so act now.

 Don’t Delay Any Longer.